BenjaminTendler/SteadyStateDiffusionMicrostructure/README.md

 **Edits**

 - **Typo**: The x-axis in Figure 8c and 8d of the manscript should be labelled 'radius', not 'diameter'.
-This has been updated in the scripts here.
+This has been updated in the software here.
 - **Typo**: The relaxation exponents in the manuscript should been defined as $e^{-TR/T_{1/2}}$, not $e^{-T_{1/2}/TR}$.
 This was correct in the original software, and no edits have been made.

 **Copyright**